National Pedagogical Drahomanov University

-The Dragomanov Ukrainian State University is a Ukrainian higher education institution in Kyiv, which has III-IV accreditation level.
+The Drahomanov Ukrainian State University is a Ukrainian higher education institution in Kyiv, which has a III-IV accreditation level.
 It is named after Mykhailo Drahomanov.

 History

 1834 – Pedagogical Institute – the future National Pedagogical Drahomanov University – started as a branch of the Imperial St. Vladimir University.

 1920 – Kyiv administration of high schools decided to create, on the basis of the aforementioned branch of St. Vladimir University and the Higher education courses for women, the Kyiv Higher Institute of Education.